Cookie Swirl Cobbler

 - Preheat oven to 350°.
 Combine cookie dough, brown sugar, baking chips and 1/4 cup almonds.
 Set aside.
 In a large saucepan, heat cherry pie filling over medium heat until bubbly.
 Remove from heat; stir in 1/4 teaspoon almond extract.
 Fold in raspberries.
 Transfer to a greased 13x9-in. baking dish.

 - Bake until golden brown, 25-30 minutes.
 Cool 10 minutes.
 Meanwhile, combine confectioners' sugar, remaining almond extract and enough milk to make a medium-thick glaze.
 Drizzle rolls with glaze; sprinkle with remaining toasted almonds.
-Serve warm with vanilla ice cream.
-Yield: 12 servings.
+Serve warm, with ice cream if desired.

 Originally published as Cookie Swirl Cobbler in Taste of Home February/March 2017